el-fasoh/unrd-app/README.md

         * [Dokka](https://github.com/Kotlin/dokka) - a documentation engine for Kotlin, performing the same function as javadoc for Java.
         * [jacoco](https://github.com/jacoco/jacoco) - a Code Coverage Library.
         * [Gradle Versions](https://github.com/ben-manes/gradle-versions-plugin) - provides a task to determine which dependencies have updates.
 Additionally, the plugin checks for updates to Gradle itself.

+## CI
+Code quality checks are run using github action and

 ## Debt
 * UI Test
 * Aggregating test coverage report for all the modules
+* Exclude dagger and databinding files from test coverage